 Beets (bunches or trimmed)

-Heat the oven: Arrange a rack in the middle of the oven and heat to 400°F. This is a flexible cooking temperature; if you're using the oven for cooking something else, beets can be cooked at that temperature.
+Heat the oven to 400°F. Arrange a rack in the middle of the oven and heat to 400°F. This is a flexible cooking temperature; if you're using the oven for cooking something else, beets can be cooked at that temperature.
 Beets will cook more slowly at lower temperature and more quickly at higher temperatures.
 At higher temperatures, check more frequently for scorching (see Step 3).

-Roast the beets: Place the wrapped beets to a baking sheet to catch drips in case the beet juices leak.
+Roast the beets.
+Place the wrapped beets on a rimmed baking sheet to catch drips in case the beet juices leak.
 Roast for 50 to 60 minutes.
 Check the beets every 20 minutes or so.
 If they are starting to look dry or are scorching on the bottoms, dribble a tablespoon of water over the beets before re-wrapping.
 Beets are done when a fork or skewer slides easily to the center of the beet.
 Small beets will cook more quickly than large beets.

-Storage: Roasted beets can be stored whole or sliced for up to 1 week in the refrigerator.
+Storage: Roasted beets can be refrigerated whole or sliced in airtight container for up to 1 week.